 If you’ve wondered how to cut the cost of your wedding, a change to the law could save you thousands of pounds.
 Now, couples can get married outside as outdoor ceremony laws have had a revamp.
 During COVID, the government tweaked outdoor ceremony laws to allow more couples to tie the knot outdoors, and since April 2022, those rules have become permanent!

-But with the average wedding costing £32,273 – and £5,221 of that going on venue hire alone – the change to the rules could save couples lots of money on their wedding venue and let them be much more creative with where they choose to marry.
+With the average cost of a wedding now sitting at £18,400 – and £8,400 of that going on wedding venue hire alone – the change to the outdoor wedding laws in the UK could save couples bags of money on their wedding ceremony and let them be much more creative with where they choose to marry.

 What Are the Current Wedding Venue Laws?

 The latest legal updates, The Marriages and Civil Partnerships: Approved Premises Amendment came into force on 6th April 2022.
 This amendment states that legal outdoor civil weddings and civil partnership ceremonies can take place anywhere on the grounds of an approved premises - a full list of approved premises can be found on the gov.uk website.

 These regulations only apply to approved premises, meaning that religious premises and non-approved premises are not included and can not be used to host a legal outdoor wedding ceremony.
 You can, of course, have a wedding blessing or non-legal ceremony outdoors at a non-approved premises, but you will not be legally married afterwards.